People

 Teaching

-I am currently the module convenor for Constitutional and Administrative Law (undergraduate).
-I also lecture/tutor on the modules on the European Convention on Human Rights (postgraduate) and Canadian Constitutional Law (undergraduate).
+I am currently the module convenor for Constitutional and Administrative Law (undergraduate) and Advanced Constitutional and Administrative Law (undergraduate), a tutor for Canadian Constitutional Law (undergraduate) and I have previously taught on the European Convention on Human Rights (postgraduate).

-At my previous institutions, I have taught courses such as Jurisprudence, Comparative Constitutional Law, Constitutional Interpretation, European Constitutional Law, Freedom of Expression, Constitution-Making, Human Rights Law, etc.
+At other institutions, I have taught courses such as Jurisprudence, Comparative Constitutional Law, Constitutional Interpretation, European Constitutional Law, Freedom of Expression, Constitution-Making, and Human Rights Law.

 Press and media